Creditor seeks a court order

 - a legally represented party does not have to make the overarching obligations certification if they have been involved in more than one civil proceeding and have personally made the certification in other civil proceedings in the same court within two years (or another period specified by court rules) and the party’s lawyer certifies as to these matters.
 This certification by the party’s lawyer is the certification of prior overarching obligations certification; it must be on form 4AB and lodged with the court; and

-- the proper basis certification applies to ‘the first substantive document’ and ‘any subsequent substantive document’ that, for example, adds a party to the proceeding, a claim or a substantive (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team., or makes any significant A change made to a legal document or Act of parliament. to a first substantive document or a subsequent substantive document.
+- the proper basis certification applies to ‘the first substantive document’ and ‘any subsequent substantive document’ that, for example, adds a party to the proceeding, a claim or a substantive defence, or makes any significant amendment to a first substantive document or a subsequent substantive document.

 The paramount duty to the court of each party involved in a civil proceeding is ‘to further the administration of justice’ (s 16).
 The overarching obligations of a party are set out in sections 16 to 26 of the CP Act and include obligations to: